 The Big Picture

 As you focus on your life, take the long view.
 This is a good time to reflect over the past year.
 Focus on what was good.
 Was there a difficult situation you handled well?
 Did you exhibit a strength or talent this year that was helpful to another person or to your organization?
 Was there an experience that helped you to grow?
 Did you receive an insight or an understanding that changed you for the better?

-Another suggested gratitude practice has been developed by Berkeley researcher, Rick Hansen, Ph.D.
-The practice of taking in the good uses your mind to change your brain to change your mind for the better.
+Another suggested gratitude practice has been developed by Berkeley researcher Rick Hansen, Ph.D.
+The practice of taking in the good uses your mind to change your brain for the better.
 It has been shown that practicing gratitude actually changes the brain chemistry.
 Hansen maintains that as your mind changes your brain changes.
-“Neurons that fire together wire together”.
+“Neurons that fire together wire together,” Hansen says.
 Gratitude practices have been proven to strengthen existing synapses and actually thicken the frontal cortex, building new synapses.
-Directing attention skillfully is a fundamental way to shape the brain and one’s life over time.
+Directing attention skillfully is a fundamental way to shape the brain over time.